hbstarjason/spinnaker-local/README.md

-# Run Spinnaker on bare metal
+# Run Spinnaker on bare metal With docker-compose
-You can run spinnaker on CentOS by docker-compose.
+You can run spinnaker on CentOS or Ubuntu by docker-compose.

 ## Quickstart
 Provision a VM with at least 16GB memory and 4 cores.